onfido/onfido-android-sdk/README.md

     - When adding a translations file inside `values-en-rUS` (american english translation), the `onfido_locale` key should have `en` as its value.

 Without this string correctly translated, we won't be able to determine which language the user is likely to use when doing the video liveness challenge.
 It may result in our inability to correctly process the video, and the check may fail.

+### 5. Enterprise Features

+If your account is configured with custom enterprise features and you are using an SDK token, you can call the `withEnterpriseFeatures(EnterpriseFeatures)` method of the`OnfidoConfig.Builder` and apply the desired features via an EnterpriseFeatures object

+#### hideOnfidoLogo

+Enable the hideOnfidoLogo feature by constructing an EnterpriseFeatures object with the first parameter set to true `new EnterpriseFeatures(true)`
+This will provide you with a white labeled version of the SDK where the "powered by Onfido" logo will not be displayed anywhere

 ## Creating checks